asyncapi/website/content/docs/getting-started/event-driven-architectures.md

 ![](/images/diagrams/simple-event-driven.png)

 In most cases, Event-Driven Architectures (EDAs) are broker-centric, like in the diagram above.
-In it you can find some new concepts, so let's go through them now.
+You can find some new concepts in it, so let's go through them now.

 ### Message broker